In this article, we will be discussing what citations are, why they’re important and what you can do to build your citations right now.

 When it comes to SEO (Search Engine Optimisation) a citation refers to any mention of your business name, address & phone number online (commonly abbreviated to NAP).
-Google looks at your citations and compares them with their stored data for your business.
+Google looks at your citations and compares them with its stored data for your business.
 If they match, this is counted as another good citation and is considered when determining the authority of your business.
-A citation is different to a backlink in that a citation does not need to link back to your website at all, just the name, address & phone number is fine.
+A citation is different from a backlink in that a citation does not need to link back to your website at all, just the name, address & phone number is fine.
 When building citations, it is often easy to include a link back to your website also which will help to build backlinks.

 Consistency is key

 When citation building, you should always try to keep the formatting consistent.
 Whether or not you include spaces in the phone number or include the area code, for example, is important.
-An example citation for Furtzdesigns would look something like: Furtzdesigns, 13 Bartholemew Ave, Lobethal SA 5241 (0433642983).
+An example citation for Furtzdesigns would look something like Furtzdesigns, 13 Bartholemew Ave, Lobethal SA 5241 (0433642983).
 While including all of this information is ideal, including only the business name, business phone, business address or ANY combination of the three online will help to boost your local search rankings.